Microchip-MPLAB-Harmony/motor_control/algorithms/pmsm_foc/mc_plant_docs/mc_plant/hardware_modules.md

 </p>

-### Configuring Analog front End with MC Plant
+### Configuring Analog front End with Harmony Qspin
-In Motor Control Plant analog parameters can be set in following steps.
+In Harmony Qspin analog parameters can be set in following steps.

 1. Launch **Analog Front End** by clicking on the block